Gray in the News

 Major Fallout: UVM Scholars Argue That Cuts to the Humanities Would Imperil the University's Mission

-On December 15, Jamie Williamson learned that the coming spring semester,
+On December 15, Jamie Williamson learned that the coming spring semester, the 30th of his career on the English department faculty at the University of Vermont, would be his last.

 Higher ed group ‘deep dive’ looks at jobs, market demand